ghc-proposals/ghc-proposals/proposals/0000-aspirational-users-guide.rst

 #.
 Proposals that remain unimplemented too long will impose a burden in more merge conflicts with the two User's Guides synchronization.
    We might need to create a process to unaccept such proposals if this becomes to burdensome.

+#.
+The current User's Guide might not go into enough depth to adequately describe the relevant portion of the design prior to some proposal.
+   In that case, the author of the proposal could first improve the User's Guide to better describe the status quo so the subsequent diff is meaningful.
+   This improves the quality of the documentation of GHC regardless of whether the proposal is accepted.

 Costs and Drawbacks
 -------------------